 - Begin reconciling once you have verified all information.

 Note: In case you see any message relating to the preceding QuickBooks online credit card reconciliation during any step, you need to select “We can help you fix it”.
-You must do this step to proceed ahead.

 Step 3: Match the statement with QuickBooks